Félix Wazekwa: 1998–2004: from Bonjour Monsieur to Et Après...

-Wazekwa's third studio album, Bonjour Monsieur, was released on 10 November 1998, featuring ten tracks.
-Produced by Cameroonian producer Jean-Pierre Saah and executive produced by Elvis Kemayo, the album was recorded at Studio Marcadet.
-Wazekwa took the lead on vocals, supported by backing vocalists Abby Surya, Balou Canta, Luciana Demingongo, and Monglisha Kivuna.
-Instrumental contributions included congas by Ikonola Isibangi, drums by Komba Bellow, and audio mixing by Ambroise Voundi, while Thierry Galion handled programming.
-Nono Manzanza appeared as an atalaku.
-Bonjour Monsieur played a pivotal role in elevating Wazekwa's career, coinciding with the rise of ndombolo music.
-Wazekwa, embracing the ndombolo era, incorporated choreography and dance into his performances, which became a distinguishing feature of his work.
-The album's success was bolstered by airplay on pan-African radio stations such as Africa N°1, which contributed to Cultur'A Pays Vie's growing popularity across West and Central Africa.
-This period also marked the involvement of Joss Diena, whom Wazekwa regarded as a potential successor.
+Wazekwa released his third studio album, Bonjour Monsieur, on 10 November 1998, which included ten tracks.
+The album was recorded at Studio Marcadet and produced by Cameroonian producer Jean-Pierre Saah, with Elvis Kemayo serving as executive producer.
+Wazekwa sang the lead vocals, supported by backing vocals from Abby Surya, Balou Canta, Luciana Demingongo, and Monglisha Kivuna.
+The instruments were played by different musicians, including congas by Ikonola Isibangi, drums by Komba Bellow, and mixing by Ambroise Voundi, while Thierry Galion handled programming.
+Nono Manzanza also appeared as an atalaku.

+Bonjour Monsieur helped Wazekwa's career grow, as it came during the rise of ndombolo music.
+He adapted to this style by adding dance moves and choreography to his shows, which became one of his trademarks.
+The album also became popular because it was played on major African radio stations like Africa nº 1, which helped Cultur'A Pays Vie to gain more fans across West and Central Africa.
+Around this time, Joss Diena also joined his band and was seen by Wazekwa as a potential successor.

-In December 1999, Wazekwa released Sponsor, a ten-track album recorded at Meko Studio in Kinshasa and Marcadet Studio in Paris.
-The album featured contributions from Cultur'A Pays Vie's European members, including Deesse, Luciana, and Djanana.
-The success of Sponsor marked a significant milestone for the band, as it garnered attention within the Congolese music scene and led to performances in Africa and Europe.
-The album's success was further propelled by sponsorship from the Congolese brewing company Bralima, which supported promotional efforts.
+In December 1999, Wazekwa released Sponsor, a ten-song album recorded at Meko Studio in Kinshasa and Marcadet Studio in Paris.
+Members of Cultur'A Pays Vie based in Europe, including Deesse, Luciana, and Djanana, also took part in the project.
+Sponsor became an important step for the group, as it brought them more attention in the Congolese music world and led to performances in Africa and Europe.
+The success of Sponsor was also boosted by the help of the Congolese soft beverage company Bralima, which supported its promotion.

 Wazekwa's fifth studio album, Signature, was released in mid-June 2001.
-Prior to its release, Wazekwa participated in the Union des Musiciens du Congo convocation at the Vévé-Center in Kinshasa, where a patriotic song was conceived.
-The album, recorded in Paris at Marcadet Studio, featured twelve tracks and was distributed by JPS Production.
-Signature introduced the popular dance phenomena "King-Kong" and "Ekiti Talo", and showcased the Male Mambwa dance, created by Lady Nzongo Esobe and animated by atalakus Papy Louange and Gesac Tshipoyi.
-Addressing accusations that Signature imitated Koffi Olomide's musical style, Wazekwa rejected the notion, asserting, "Copying someone is not my style; one must always be original".
-To promote the album, Wazekwa and Cultur'A Pays-Vie held a sold-out performance at the Cinemax in Kinshasa.
-The turnout was so overwhelming that many fans remained outside the venue, with, as Le Phare described, "sound pouring from this amphitheater".
-The success of Signature earned Wazekwa two consecutive CHADA awards for Best Artist and Best Group, along with three ACMCO awards for Best Composer, Best Artist, and Best Orchestra.
+Before the album came out, he took part in a meeting of the Union des Musiciens du Congo at the Vévé-Center in Kinshasa, where a patriotic song was created.
+The album was recorded in Paris at Marcadet Studio, included twelve songs, and was distributed by JPS Production.
+Signature also introduced dance crazes such as King-Kong and Ekiti Talo, along with the Male Mambwa dance created by Lady Nzongo Esobe and performed with the help of atalakus Papy Louange and Gesac Tshipoyi.

+There were claims that Signature copied Koffi Olomidé's style, but Wazekwa rejected this and said he focuses on originality.
+To promote the album, Wazekwa and Cultur'A Pays-Vie performed at a sold-out show at the Cinemax in Kinshasa.
+The album's success brought him two CHADA awards for Best Artist and Best Group, as well as three ACMCO awards for Best Composer, Best Artist, and Best Orchestra.